 In some cases just noticing the reaction will be sufficient to reduce your level of reactivity to them.This gives you back some control in situations that seem automatic.
 Therapies to help you with this do this include Cognitive Behavioral Therapy

-5) Find the trigger(s) and rewire specific stress reactions with NLP
+4) Find the trigger(s) and rewire or release specific stress reactions

 Sometimes we have situations linked to past trauma (even soft trauma) that keep triggering us.
 We may experience regular situations where we feel emotionally overwhelmed.
 Or where we don’t feel capable of acting in a calm, thought out way.

-If you feel trapped with this type of trigger, it is wise to seek outside help from a therapist.
+If you feel trapped with this type of trigger, it is wise to get some outside help.
 Quite simply, we cannot see ourselves and our trauma triggers.
 We need the outside view of someone who can help us untangle trauma, its roots and ou reactions to it.

 NLP (neuro-linguistic programming) is an excellent tool for changing trigger situations.
 I became a certified NLP practitioner as I found it really helped me understand and durably change trigger patterns.
 NLP is based on slightly changing our perceptions of a trigger situation in order to reduce or remove our negative stress reaction to it.

-I would recommend consulting an NLP practitioner who has personal experience with IBS.
+I would recommend consulting a practitioner who has personal experience with IBS.